Back

 The "experienced chatter" paradox

 A common mistake is to systematically favor candidates who present themselves as "experienced" in OFM.
-In reality, a well-trained, well-supervised beginner is often better than a so-called expert.
+In reality, a well-trained, well-supervised beginner is often better than a pseudo-expert.

 Why?
 Chatters who have "experience" but no proven results often developed bad habits.
-They think they already know what works, refuse to learn your system, and repeat the mistakes that made them fail elsewhere.
+They are convinced they know what works, refuse to learn your system, and repeat the mistakes that caused them to fail elsewhere.

-By contrast, a motivated, coachable beginner will learn your methods without resistance.
-They do not have bad reflexes to unlearn.
-And if they are well trained and closely followed, they can become effective quickly.
+By contrast, a motivated and coachable beginner will learn your methods without resistance.
+They have no bad reflexes to unlearn.
+And if they are properly trained and monitored, they can become productive quickly.

 The key is not past experience, it is the ability to learn and follow a process.